Last update on September 8th, 2023.

 - Registered Partner has to pay an application fee for the first time they decide to register as partners

-- Registered Partner has to pay annually a partnership fee
+- Registered Partner has to pay the 3-year partnership fee

-- Registered Partner must renew their partnership annually by paying a partnership fee.
-If the Registered Partner fails to renew within 10 days of their partnership renewal date, their status will expire, and they no longer can use the ‘Registered Partner’ to identify themselves and their offerings.
+- Registered Partner must renew their partnership every 3 years by paying a partnership fee.
+If the Registered Partner fails to renew within 10 days of their partnership renewal date, their status will expire, and they no longer can use the ‘Registered Partner’ to identify themselves and their offerings, or use CCLM materials.